marciof/Eon/specification/specification.md

 (- x:Number ...): Number
 ```

-Subtracts one or more numbers.
+A function that subtracts one or more numbers.

 If no arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.